 - A slight increase in breast size - this can occur in the first few months but is usually temporary.

-There is no evidence that women with an IUS put on weight.
+There is no evidence that the LNG-IUD causes women to gain weight..

 Your doctor or family planning nurse will discuss your medical history and will need to ask you some personal questions about your sex life.
-You may need to have tests done to look for STIs, such as chlamydia and gonorrhoea, but you will probably still be able to have an IUS fitted while you are waiting for the results, unless you have symptoms.
+You may need to have tests done to look for STIs, such as chlamydia and gonorrhoea, but you will probably still be able to have a LNG-IUD fitted while you are waiting for the results, unless you have symptoms.

-Some illnesses may mean you cannot use progestogen-based contraceptives, such as the IUS.
+Some illnesses may mean you cannot use progestogen-based contraceptives, such as the LNG-IUD.
 These include:

 - An infection which has not been treated.